cea-trust-platform/.github/profile/README.md

 **ICoCo** stands for Interface for Code Coupling.
 This is a norm that a code may choose to implement to facilitate its coupling with other ICoCo-compliant codes.

-The public ICoCo git repository is available at: https://github.com/cea-trust-platform/icoco-coupling
+The public ICoCo git repository is available at **https://github.com/cea-trust-platform/icoco-coupling**

 </font>